-As a little ‘getting to know you’ we have asked Nick to share a little about himself and his history in Music.
+As a little ‘getting to know you’ we have asked Nick to share a little about himself, his history in Music and all things when buying a trombone.
 He could have focused in on his years as a Professional Trombone Player, or his experience in Music Education.

 Instead he decided to have a look at his ‘oops’ moments…

 I have played the trombone for nearly 40 years now, and in that time I have been responsible for 2 ‘incidents’ resulting in my trombone being rendered unplayable!

 The first was shortly after I had started playing aged 12.
 It was my school trombone: An old brass Boosey & Hawkes instrument which smelled of Brasso and had, if I’m honest, seen better days.

 It was the evening before one of my first concerts, I was excited and enthusiastic.
 I was told that to clean a trombone properly you should bath it?
 It made sense.
 It was a large instrument and would fit perfectly into the bath.
 I swilled it and soaped it to free it of all the nasties that can congregate in a brass instrument.

 Job done, now all I needed to do was dry it.